Discoveren/Password-generator/README.md

 ## Methods

  -Several built-in methods are used in this code.
 Here are the methods used in each function:

    -parseInt() method is used to convert the user input for password length into an integer.

    -prompt() method is used to display a dialog box for the user to enter their password length.

-   -confirm() method is used to display a dialog box with a yes/no option for each character type the user wants to include in their password.
+   -confirm() method is used to display a dialog box with a yes/no option for each character type the user wants to include in their password

    -alert() method is used to display an alert message if the user enters an invalid password length.

    -Math.random() method is used to generate a random number between 0 and 1.

    -Math.floor() method is used to round down the random number to the nearest integer.

    -concat() method is used to combine arrays of characters based on the user's selected character types.

    -for loop is used to iterate over the chosen characters array and append random characters to the generated password string.

 <br />